neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 there are so many other challenges.

 The preference is always open-source.
 It seems to me deploying an [EFK stack on Kubernetes](https://dzone.com/articles/efk-stack-on-kubernetes-part-1) would be sufficient, but that requires the skill and time to configure everything as needed.
-On the other hand, Splunk, the industry leader in monitoring, is proprietary and probably overkill for the same reasons a data store like Kafka would be, but the platform would benefit from paid Splunk support.
+Meanwhile, Splunk, the industry leader in monitoring, is proprietary and probably overkill for the same reasons a data store like Kafka would be, but the platform would benefit from paid Splunk support.

-### Authentication and Authorization: A blend of proprietary solutions
+### Authentication and Authorization: A blend of open-source and proprietary solutions

 It goes without saying that the most important piece of online voting is security.
 In order to honor Zero Trust, every interface demands authentication: